farjami110/AlgebriacInputOutput/README.md

 ## Contributing

-We welcome contributions and discussions on this long-term project on I/O logics.
+We welcome contributions and discussions on this project.
 Please open an issue or pull request for any suggestions or improvements.

 ## License